 Correspondence and other papers (ca. 60 items) of Charles A. Derby (b.
 1828 d.
 1862).VMI Class of 1848.
 Joined 44th Alabama Infantry Regiment in 1862; killed September 17, 1862 at Battle of Antietam (Md.)
 Bulk consists of Derby family correspondence (42 letters), including 25 letters written by Charles Derby.
 Six letters were written from VMI (1846-1847); others date from his career as a teacher & clergyman in Alabama and from his CSA service.

-Civil War letter written by Union soldier James M. Drake of Sharon, Mass., who served with the 33rd Massachusetts Infantry, (Company M & later K).
-Drake, a lawyer in civilian life, was a 1st Sergeant in his Company and was killed October 29, 1863 at Raccoon Ridge, Tennessee.
-The letter, addressed to his father, is dated August 26, 1862 and was written from Alexandria, Virginia, where the Regiment was encamped.
-Drake presents his views on slavery, discusses the beauty of the city, mentions inaccuracy of northern war news ("Don't you believe all your Northern papers say, the Union is in great danger of a complete defeat."), and discusses Union officers view of Stonewall Jackson ("Most of our officers have a great fear of Jackson.").
+Civil War letter (August 26, 1862) written by Union soldier James M. Drake of Sharon, Mass., who served with the 33rd Massachusetts Infantry, (Company M & later K).
+Addressed to his father and written from Alexandria, Virginia, where the Regiment was encamped.
+Drake presents his views on slavery, discusses the beauty of the city, mentions inaccuracy of northern war news, and discusses Union officers view of Stonewall Jackson.

-2 letters, 1864, regarding members of the Dunlap family of Jennings Gap, Augusta Co., Virginia.
+Two letters, 1864, regarding members of the Dunlap family of Jennings Gap, Augusta Co., Virginia.
 May 20th, 1864, Confederate soldier Robert B. Dunlap to his mother Margaret Dunlap, written from camp near Spotsylvania Courthouse; describes aftermath of battle, seeing battlefield covered with dead and wounded.
-July 13, 1864, Adam Dunlap, a Union loyalist, to his brother Robert, from Warnsburg, Missouri; discusses murder of their brother Jim (also a Union loyalist) by a member of his own unit; encourages Robert to "change your way of thinking."
+July 13, 1864, Adam Dunlap, a Union loyalist, to his brother Robert, from Warnsburg, Missouri; discusses murder of their brother Jim (also a Union loyalist) by a member of his own unit.

 Miscellaneous papers (8 items), primarily post-Civil War, of Confederate General Jubal A. Early.
 Included is a dispatch to Maj.
 Hawks dated January 8, 1864, in which Imboden informs him "I shall not move to the lower valley- there is nothing to be gained by it."